DockterTeagle/Obsidian/Linear Algebra/Lecture/GilbertStrang/Lecture 1. The Geometry of Linear Equations.md

 0\\-1\\4\
 \end{bmatrix}
 $$
-can I solve $Ax=b$ for every rhs\
+can I solve $Ax=b$ for every rhs?\
-do the linear combinations of the columns fill three dimensional space
+do the linear combinations of the columns fill three dimensional space?
 ### When it Goes Wrong
 - over-specified
-- the three columns lie in the same plane(linear independence)
+- the three columns lie in the same plane and do not possess [[Linear Independence]]